HigherOrderCO/Kind/README.md

 ### Compile programs and modules to several targets.

 Kind has an universal compiler that targets several back-ends.
 Just find what you need on Kind, and compile it with `kind Main --lang`.
 For example, to generate a QuickSort function in JavaScript, just type `kind List.quicksort --js`.
 You may never write code in any other language!
 Available targets: `--js`, `--scm`.
-Several more will be available this month.
+Several more will be available eventually.

 ### Create live applications.